If you hear a ticking, tapping, or clicking noise coming from the engine, that could be a sign that your lifters are bad or have collapsed.

 How Hydraulic Lifters Work

-Lifters are part of the engine head They are a key component that controls the opening and closing of the intake and exhaust valve.
+Lifters are part of the engine head They are a key component that controls the opening and closing of the intake and exhaust valves.
 Valve trains are very complex mechanisms that have many moving parts.
 All of those parts need to function with great precision.

 All the components of a valve train are important.
 There are parts that are more prone to damage than others but are essential to keep the engine running smoothly.
-One of those components is the hydraulic lifters.
+One of those components is the hydraulic lifter.

 Hydraulic lifters are filled with engine oil.
 When the valve is in a closed position, the lifter gets filled with engine oil.
 Then the camshaft lobe compresses the lifter and the lifter piston.
 An internal valve closes the oil inlet.